“Kylie Minogue” (1994)

 10. Time Will Pass You By

 More different sounds now as the album closes with a track produced by Mike Pickering and Paul Heard, better known as two-thirds of M People.
 You can just imagine Heather Small’s voice layering this gorgeous uplifting dance anthem, but it’s Kylie’s joyous voice we hear as she advises to enjoy every moment of life – “time will pass you by so quickly, yea it waits for no man”.
-The song was scheduled to be released as the third single from the album in early 1995, but this never happened, and its a real shame, as you can only wonder how the video would of turned out…!
+The song is a cover of Northern Soul singer Tobi Legend’s 1968 hit and was scheduled to be released as the third single from the album in early 1995, but this never happened, and its a real shame, as you can only wonder how the video would of turned out…!

 After nearly two years in the making, the album that would eventually be simply and effectively titled “Kylie Minogue”, was released in September 1994, with its striking black and white photography (courtesy of Rankin) of Kylie wearing a suit and glasses, looking more grown up as well as clearly having fun with it all.
 The album received more than positive reviews from across the industry, many highlighting the classy, mature production and Kylie’s ease with her new surroundings and the new-found confidence with her own voice.
 A whole new legion of fans who perhaps had previously not warmed to her music also ‘discovered’ Kylie with this release.
 The album performed well becoming her highest charted long player in The UK and Australia since “Enjoy Yourself“.
 Longer term, the album fizzled out after its initial success, possibly due to the lack of a tour and a big gap between the second and third single.
 Whatever the reason, “Kylie Minogue” marks a important moment in her career both in progression and direction, and is an outstanding album that must rank as one of her very best.